The Demographic Transition Revisited:

 afford to ignore population growth.
 In poorer countries, high

-fertility rates have created a momentum for growth which will
+fertility rates have created a momentum for growth which will last

-their efforts progressively deplete resources and strain the environment's
+efforts progressively deplete resources and strain the environment's

 capacity to cope with pollution.
 Problems differ in rich and poor